vtex-apps/release-notes/2019-week-27/product-identifier-component.md

 By displaying an official ID or Reference, the user can easily refer to the product or SKU through any of the store’s available communication channel, improving their buying experience.

-In addition, this component is useful for providing extra flexibility in the store layout since it can be placed anywhere when combined with the Product Page flex layout.
+In addition, this component is useful for providing extra flexibility in the store layout since it can be placed anywhere when combined with the Product page flex layout.

 ## What you need to do